Why XPeng Inc. (XPEV)’s Most Recent Report Reveals Some Hints About Its Future

 XPEV’s Market Performance

-XPEV stocks went down by -12.97% for the week, with a monthly drop of -16.56% and a quarterly performance of 7.35%, while its annual performance rate touched -14.96%.
-The volatility ratio for the week stands at 6.09% while the volatility levels for the past 30 days are set at 7.90% for XPeng Inc..
-The simple moving average for the period of the last 20 days is -17.16% for XPEV stocks with a simple moving average of 1.50% for the last 200 days.
+XPEV stocks went up by 10.32% for the week, with a monthly drop of -15.27% and a quarterly performance of 27.55%, while its annual performance rate touched 10.03%.
+The volatility ratio for the week stands at 5.82% while the volatility levels for the past 30 days are set at 7.40% for XPeng Inc..
+The simple moving average for the period of the last 20 days is -0.63% for XPEV stocks with a simple moving average of 17.76% for the last 200 days.

 Analysts’ Opinion of XPEV